-- Combine 2 cups cherry tomatoes with 4 garlic cloves, 2 sprigs of oregano, 4 sprigs basil, 1 teaspoon black pepper, 2 tablespoon balsamic vinegar, and ¾ cup olive oil in a 9x9 baking dish.
-Slow roast the tomatoes in the oven for 1 hour or until the tomatoes are softened.
+- Combine cherry tomatoes with garlic cloves, oregano, basil, black pepper, balsamic vinegar, and extra virgin olive oil in an 8x8 inch baking dish.
+Slow roast tomatoes for 1 hour or until tomatoes are softened.

 - Increase oven temperature to 400 degrees F.

-- Brush the oil from the roasted tomatoes on both sides of the crusty bread.
-Place the bread on a baking sheet and toast in the oven for 5 minutes or until golden brown.
+- Brush oil from roasted tomatoes on both sides of the sliced bread.
+Place bread on a baking sheet and toast in the oven for 5-7 minutes or until golden brown, flipping them over halfway.

-- Spread the roasted garlic cloves on the toasted bread and top with burrata, roasted tomatoes, toasted pinenuts, fresh basil, and sea salt.
+- Spread roasted garlic cloves on toasted bread and top with burrata, roasted tomatoes, pinenuts, basil, Maldon salt, and black pepper.
 Serve warm.

 **Helpful tips and common mistakes